Five tips for finding files in Office

 File management is something we all have to think about now a majority of work is carried out digitally.
 This blog will run through a few top tips on how best to find files and navigate your file systems.

-1. Search in Teams
+1. Search in Copilot

 Firstly, the search bar in Teams is a great way to find your recently opened files, as well as the ones stored in Teams and chats.
 Enter your keyword into the search bar, and filter by ‘files.’